Simultaneous inference for generalized linear models with unmeasured confounders: Discussion

 \section{Discussion}

 We presented novel estimation and inference procedures for multivariate generalized linear models with unmeasured confounders in the high-dimensional scenarios when both the sample size $n$ and response size $p$ tend to infinity.
-Our approach comprises three main phases.
-In the first phase, we disentangle the marginal effects from the uncorrelated confounding effects, recovering the column space of latent coefficients $\hat{\bGamma}$ from the latter.
-We provide non-asymptotic estimation error bounds for both the estimated natural parameter matrix $\hat{\bTheta}$ and the projection onto the column space of $\hat{\bGamma}$.
-In the second phase, we estimate both latent factors $\bZ$ and primary effects $\bB$ by solving a constrained lasso-type problem that confines $\bB$ to the orthogonal space of $\hat{\bGamma}$.
+Our approach consists of three main steps.
+In the first step, we disentangle the marginal effects from the uncorrelated confounding effects, recovering the column space of latent coefficients $\hat{\bGamma}$ from the latter.
+We provide non-asymptotic estimation error bounds for both the estimated natural parameter matrix $\hat{\bTheta}_0$ and the projection onto the column space of $\hat{\bGamma}$.
+In the second step, we estimate both latent factors $\bZ$ and primary effects $\bB$ by solving a constrained lasso-type problem that confines $\bB$ to the orthogonal space of $\hat{\bGamma}$.
 From the column-wise estimation error of the latent components, we obtain the estimation error for the primary effects in the presence of nuisance parameters.
-In the third phase, we design an inferential procedure to correct the bias introduced by $\ell_1$-regularization and establish Type-I error and family-wise error rate~controls.
+In the third step, we design an inferential procedure to correct the bias introduced by $\ell_1$-regularization and establish Type-I error and family-wise error rate controls.

 Numerically, we demonstrate the usage of the proposed method with Poisson and Negative Binomial likelihoods for bulk-cell and single-cell simulations, respectively.
 Compared to alternative methods, the proposed method effectively controls the Type-I error and false discovery proportion while delivering enhanced statistical power and precision as the count data get sparser and more over-dispersed.
-Furthermore, our analysis of real single-cell datasets underscores the essential nature of accounting for confounding effects when major covariates are unobserved.
+Furthermore, our analysis of real single-cell datasets underscores the importance of accounting for confounding effects when major covariates are unobserved.
 Notably, our proposed method consistently outperforms alternative techniques, demonstrating superior precision and specificity, thus establishing its suitability for high-dimensional sparse count data.

 The present study, while offering valuable insights, is not without its limitations and opportunities for future exploration.
 Some of these include the development of hypothesis testing for confounding effects, the theoretical guarantee of the FDR, and more robust criteria for selecting the optimal number of latent factors.
 Recent works by \citet{dai2023scale} and \citet{chen2022determining} offer promising insights that may contribute to resolving some of these challenges.
 Although we have briefly touched upon the applicability of our proposed method under non-canonical link functions in \Cref{app:subsec-nb-log-link}, comprehensive theoretical guarantees remain an area deserving of further research and investigation.